muggy8/improbable/have-and-havenot/fm9kS34V.md

 I wanted to give up.

-What's the point in trying if the odds of success is so small.
+What's the point in trying if the odds of success are so small.

 Phanna was my second summon and I can say for sure that this is probably the end of our cooperation.